thomas-maurice/gowerline/plugins/finnhub/README.md

 limited by Finnhub.io.

 ## How to configure the plugin
-You need to create a `~/.gowerline/finnub.yaml` file like so
+You need to add the following config structure in the `plugin[].config` field of the `~/.gowerline/gowerline.yaml` file

 ```yaml
 token: <finnhub token>